The Dixie Hummingbirds: 1940–1944

 As time progressed, the Hummingbirds decided to move up north as part of the Great Migration.
 The North provided better opportunities and was better in dealing with justice for African Americans.
-In 1941, the Hummingbirds moved to Washington, D.C., where Davis had an Aunt with whom they could stay.
+In 1941, the Hummingbirds moved to Washington, D.C., where Davis had an aunt with whom they could stay.
 The group would eventually go to Philadelphia, where Barney Parks' father lived.
 Most importantly, they were promised work from Charlie Newsome, a booking agent they had met in Jacksonville, who had been managing a group called the Royal Harmony Singers.

 In 1942, the Hummingbirds would make the move north with James Davis, Barney Parks, Ira Tucker, Wilson Baker and William Henry.
-Charlie Newsome arranged an audition for the Hummingbirds with John Hammond, an unofficial musical director for the Café Society in New York.
+Charlie Newsome arranged an audition for the Hummingbirds with John Hammond, an unofficial musical director for the Café Society, a black and tan club in New York.
 Hammond was looking for a gospel act to work in the club.
 Impressed with the Hummingbirds, they were given the gig.
 Hammond did not like the "Dixie" in their name.
 They changed their name so that they would not convey a suggestion of slavery.
 At that time they were performing under three names: the Dixie Hummingbirds in churches, the Swanee Quintet in Philadelphia, and the Jericho Quintet at the Café Society.
 While performing at the Café Society, the Hummingbirds were often backed by Lester Young's sextet.
 William Henry was drafted into the military in 1943, when William Bobo replaced him.
 Hammond was fond of Henry and ended their contract with Café Society when he left the group.